Code: Genetic code

 Biological organisms contain genetic material that is used to control their function and development.
 This is DNA, which contains units named genes from which messenger RNA is derived.
 This in turn produces proteins through a genetic code in which a series of triplets (codons) of four possible nucleotides can be translated into one of twenty possible amino acids.
 A sequence of codons results in a corresponding sequence of amino acids that form a protein molecule; a type of codon called a stop codon signals the end of the sequence.

 Gödel code

-In mathematics, a Gödel code was the basis for the proof of Gödel's incompleteness theorem.
-Here, the idea was to map mathematical notation to a natural number (using a Gödel numbering).
+In mathematics, a Gödel code is the basis for the proof of Gödel's incompleteness theorem.
+Here, the idea is to map mathematical notation to a natural number (using a Gödel numbering).

 Other

 There are codes using colors, like traffic lights, the color code employed to mark the nominal value of the electrical resistors or that of the trashcans devoted to specific types of garbage (paper, glass, organic, etc.).

 In marketing, coupon codes can be used for a financial discount or rebate when purchasing a product from a (usual internet) retailer.

 In military environments, specific sounds with the cornet are used for different uses: to mark some moments of the day, to command the infantry on the battlefield, etc.

 Communication systems for sensory impairments, such as sign language for deaf people and braille for blind people, are based on movement or tactile codes.

 Musical scores are the most common way to encode music.

 Specific games have their own code systems to record the matches, e.g. chess notation.